fpalm1991/symfony-skills-app/README.md

 # Symfony Skills App Prototype (Symfony + Stimulus)

-This is a learning prototype built with **Symfony** and **Stimulus.js**, focused on updating user skill data interactively and modeling custom relationships in the database.
+This is a learning project built with **Symfony** and **Stimulus.js**, focused on updating user skill data interactively and modeling custom relationships in the database.

 ## About The Project